Dear your team,

 The agent rules live in the repo

-Agent constraints — reuse existing components, use design tokens, enforce WCAG, never hard-code colors — are written into .github/copilot-instructions.md and component APIs.
+Reuse existing components, create design tokens, enforce WCAG. .github/copilot-instructions.md and component APIs.
 The AI works within the system, not around it.

 Spec → generate → agent review → validate (typecheck, lint, tests, build) → human review.
 Same sequence every time.
 Predictable output is the point.